Listing Lab Overview

 Next Steps

-Note: Listing Editor does not push your draft to the Chrome Web Store automatically.
+Note: Listing Lab does not push your draft to the Chrome Web Store automatically.
 Once you're happy with the predicted rank, copy your final Title, Summary, and Description into your CWS Developer Dashboard and submit for review there.

 After your edits go live in the Chrome Web Store: